jamiegibney/sorting_algo_visualiser/README.md

     - [ ] Gnome sort
     - [ ] ...
 - [ ] Send audio messages from `SortArray`, synchronised with the audio thread
-- [ ] Send/receive GUI messages from `SortArray` to update visual
-- [ ] Add some basic UI elements
-    - [ ] Text displays for algorithm information
 - [ ] UI controls for sorting/scrambling/changing algorithm